remiduval/moderncollab/content/partials/testimonials.md

       Nuclear Regulation and a Welsh fire service.
 Dan is an absolute pleasure to work with, listens well, learns fast and has great ideas."*'
     photo: /assets/uploads/kieran.jpg
+  - name: Elina Oost
+    position: Digital Workplace Specialist
+    quote: "*\"Dan is a true do-er...
+Where there’s a will there’s a way could be Dan’s motto.
+Dan built deep knowledge of Zoom collaboration software he did not know previously, and in no time he became an expert.
+He also learned how to build and manage a bot and made it available on the MS App Store (if you’ve never done that, believe me it is an achievement).
+Dan is also an expert on MS accessibility features.
+One of Dan’s great quality's is his ability to explain things in a simple and patient manner, and adapt the way he speaks to the person in front of him.
+Furthermore, Dan is a very nice person to work with, easy to approach, with a positive and calm vibe and impeccable manners.\"*"
+    photo: /assets/uploads/elina.jpg
   - quote: '"Enthusiasm and a can-do approach is what I first noticed when I started working with Dan.
 We worked together for over a year and Dans knowledge of Office365 helped tremendously with the deployment of this suite to some